 Study Guide for Canadian Fundamentals of Nursing - Elsevier eBook on VitalSource, 6th Edition

-Ensure you’re getting the most out of your textbook with this helpful study tool!
-Corresponding to Canadian Fundamentals of Nursing, Sixth Edition, this study guide helps you master the key nursing concepts with review questions, exercises, and learning activities.
+Ensure your students get the most out of their textbook with this helpful study tool!
+Corresponding to Canadian Fundamentals of Nursing, Sixth Edition, this study guide helps students master the key nursing concepts with review questions, exercises, and learning activities.
 In addition, skills performance checklists make it easier to learn and master important nursing procedures.

 - Multiple choice review questions help you to evaluate how well you understand key chapter objectives.

 - Comprehensive Understanding sections help you master the key topics and main ideas in each chapter.

 - Critical Thinking Model exercises help you to apply what you’ve learned in the case studies.